Vincentqyw/image-matching-webui/README.md

 - [ ] support export matches to colmap ([#issue 6](https://github.com/Vincentqyw/image-matching-webui/issues/6))
 - [ ] add config file to set default parameters
 - [ ] dynamically load models and reduce GPU overload
+- [ ] templete to add a new feature extractor / matcher

 Adding local features / matchers as submodules is very easy.
 For example, to add the [GlueStick](https://github.com/cvg/GlueStick):